 ✦ Drive a ATV

 There are a few transportation options for getting around the island of Santorini and one of the most popular (and fun) is renting an ATV.
 For about 50 euros a day you can be cruising the roads with the wind blowing through your hair.
 It’s fairly easy to find a rental shop, every towns main street has one or two, which you will spot by the line of quads parked out front.
+Or take a ATV Quad tour around the island.

 Essential Tips for Visiting Santorini